-A. Install sprinkler system and service main piping, hangers, and supports in accordance with NFPA 13.

-- B. The entire building shall be provided with a fire protection sprinkler system. - C. Prepare design documents including shop drawings and hydraulic calculations in accordance with NFPA 13 and submit to Authority Having Jurisdiction for approval prior to installation.
-Design shall be performed by a licensed Professional Engineer. - D. Route piping in orderly manner, plumb and parallel to building structure.
-Maintain gradient. - E. Install piping to conserve building space, to not interfere with use of space and other work. - F. Piping shall be concealed where routed in finished spaces. - G. Group piping whenever practical at common elevations. - H. Sleeve pipes passing through partitions, walls, and floors. - I. Install piping to allow for expansion and contraction without stressing pipe, joints, or connected equipment.
+- A. Install sprinkler system and service main piping, hangers, and supports in accordance with NFPA 13. - B. The entire building shall be provided with a fire protection sprinkler system and Class I manual wet standpipe system. - C. Prepare design documents including shop drawings and hydraulic calculations in accordance with NFPA 13 and 14 and submit to Authority Having Jurisdiction for approval prior to installation.
+Design shall be performed by a licensed Professional Engineer. - D. Install standpipe piping, hangers, and supports in accordance with NFPA 14. - E. Route piping in orderly manner, plumb and parallel to building structure.
+Maintain gradient. - F. Install piping to conserve building space, to not interfere with use of space and other work. - G. Piping shall be concealed where routed in finished spaces. - H. Group piping whenever practical at common elevations. - I. Sleeve pipes passing through partitions, walls, and floors. - J. Install piping to allow for expansion and contraction without stressing pipe, joints, or connected equipment.

-J. Inserts:
+K. Inserts: